 We’re living in the Information Age, a time-period where enhanced interconnectivity reshapes the way we connect with our customers.

-This blog post will identify highly effective on-page SEO techniques to help you achieve higher rankings.
+This blog post will identify highly effective on-page SEO techniques to help you achieve higher rankings and improve your SEO agency business.

 Most businesses build websites to draw in traffic and build a loyal customer base, but they’re reluctant to invest in search engine optimization (SEO).
 While off-page SEO is of critical importance in a competitive environment, ignoring on-page optimization will make it difficult for you to rank your site higher in SERPs.